maslovw/BilboT/doc/VibeCoding.md

 I see the error in the logs.
 The issue is that the get_user_receipts function is still having problems with the SQLite row factory.
 Let's fix this by ensuring proper row factory setup for all functions
 ...

+**Request**
+limit incomming message rate by 1 message per 10 seconds pro user and 60 messager per minute overall

+**Response**

+I'll help you implement message rate limiting in your Telegram bot project.
+This will prevent abuse by limiting the number of messages per user and across all users.
+Let me start by understanding the current structure of your bot and where message handling takes place.
+...